Opening Letter to Parents (cont.)

 “Confess your sins to each other and pray for each other so that you may be healed.”
 James 5:16

-When my son came back from a youth retreat last year, he had this opportunity.
-He opened up with a handful of others about some of his struggles and then he came back and opened up to me.
-After he confessed his struggles, he told me that he felt a thousand-pound weight had dropped off his back.
+When my son returned from a youth retreat last year, he had this opportunity.
+He opened up with a handful of others about some of his struggles and then came back and opened up to me.
+After he confessed, he told me he felt a thousand-pound weight had dropped off his back.

 Here’s the thing: My son and I have a very strong and very open relationship.
-But there was something about his band of brother friends, under the leadership of a caring adult in a youth retreat type setting, that gave him the freedom to confess and confide.
+But something about his band of brother friends, under the leadership of a caring adult in a youth retreat type setting, gave him the freedom to confess and confide.

-Yes, I know that teen life is busy.
-But it would be a shame if our teenagers graduated from high school and were catapulted into “the real world” without every opportunity to know, live, share and own their faith.
+Yes, I know teen life is busy.
+But it would be a shame if our kids graduated from high school and were catapulted into “the real world” without every opportunity to know, live, share and own their faith.

-At the end of the day, our teenagers embracing and embodying the Christian faith is more important than sports and more important than academics.
+Ultimately, teenagers embracing and embodying the Christian faith is more important than sports and academics.
 Getting them involved in a healthy, vibrant youth ministry is worth fitting into a crazy, busy schedule.
-And if it’s not quite as healthy as you think it should be, then why don’t you volunteer and make it better?
+And if it’s not quite as healthy as you think it should be, then why not volunteer and make it better?

-There’s too much at stake for us to get this wrong.
+Too much is at stake for us to get this wrong.
 So let’s get it right!

 To Reach a Generation,